hariprasad12994/rosetree/README.md

 classes are available to convert the default iterator to other types

 ## Roadmap
+Tentative feature road map for the Rosetree Data Structure.
+Please do note that there might few features which might not be implemented and few might not be on the list but would be implemented on the fly.
+List entry with "?" is some feature which is not concretely planned
 - [x] Iterators - PreOrder, PostOrder, LevelOrder
 - [x] Insertion APIs - Value Semantics
 - [x] Insertion APIs - Move Semantics